 NSPDDC is staffed by professional engineers, researchers and designers who bring a depth of experience and creative problem solving to each project.

 Matt d’Entremont, B.Eng., M.A.Sc., P.Eng.

-Mr. d’Entremont has experience in product development working in industry for 10 years in embedded system design before starting with the iDLab.
+Mr. d’Entremont has experience in product development working in industry for 10 years in embedded system design before starting with Dalhousie.
 His experience includes Risk Management, Configuration Management, Idea Generation, Rapid Development, Relationship and Project Management, and Strategic Positioning.
-He has spent the last 20 years in industry developing various medical products, defence, agriculture, telecommunications, aquaculture, and commercial products.
+He has spent the last 20 years in industry developing various medical products, defense, agriculture, telecommunications, aquaculture, and commercial products.
 These include stages of idea generation, concept development, prototyping, implementation of developed designs, in preparation for commercial manufacture.

 Mr. d’Entremont is the Director of the NSPDDC at Dalhousie University and a product champion for many teams in Atlantic Canada with a 100+ products/projects history.
-He is a member of the ACOA Inventor Quest advisory board, an advisor for the Entrepreneur’s Forum, a mentor for First Angels, Member of Engineers NS, a guest speaker for innovacorp, guest speaker in Local and First Nation Schools, and a guest lecturer at Dalhousie University.
-Matt is a co-inventor of the Bait Savour, which won the top ten invention of the year in Popular Science 2012, and a $100k award in innovacorp’s I-3 competition.
+He is a previous member of the ACOA Inventor Quest advisory board, an advisor for the Entrepreneur’s Forum, a mentor for First Angels, Member of Engineers Nova Scotia, and a guest lecturer at Dalhousie University.

-Mr. d’Entremont as director and principal engineer provides project supervision, takes part in idea generation and concept development sessions, implements the developed designs, and ensures the quality and completeness of the deliverables.
+Mr. d’Entremont as director and principal engineer provides project guidance and supervision, takes part in idea generation and concept development sessions, implements the developed designs, and ensures the quality and completeness of the deliverables.

 Dr. Ken Wilkie, M.Eng., Ph.D., P.Eng.